Bard IVC Filters

 What is a Bard IVC Filter?

 Bard IVC filters were originally designed to help patients who were at risk for a blood clot in the lungs (pulmonary embolism or PE).
-Though patients usually take blood-thinning drugs to reduce risk of clots, there are some patients who can’t take these drugs, or who have not experienced improvements while taking them.
+Though patients usually take blood-thinning drugs to reduce the risk of clots, there are some patients who can’t take these drugs, or who have not experienced improvements while taking them.
 IVC filters are meant for them.

 These devices are small, cage-like devices inserted into the inferior vena cava, which is a large vein that carries de-oxygenated blood from the lower body back to the heart.
 It comes from the legs and lower torso and empties into the right atrium of the heart.
 The filter, once implanted, traps blood clots so they can’t flow through the vein and lodge in the lungs.
 Once trapped, the clots may eventually dissipate.